njsk45/tewo_p/README.md

 # TeWo-P
-**TeWo-P** is a "Multi^2-PF" (Multiplatform-Multifunctional) Point of Sale (POS) system designed to run on various platforms and adapt easily to different user needs.
+**TeWo-P** is a "Database Mask Software" designed to run on various platforms and adapt easily to different user needs.
 It is an ambitious open-source alternative to traditional POS systems, featuring modern functionalities and a clean, simple design.

 # OBJECTIVES
 - **Multi-Platform & Multifunctional:** A POS system accessible on any device.